redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 ## Why LSP4IJ?

 The Devtools team at Red Hat has been working on free and open-source language servers for *many* years.
-We have offered Language Server Protocol (LSP) implementations for [Java](https://github.com/eclipse/eclipse.jdt.ls/), [YAML](https://github.com/redhat-developer/yaml-language-server), [XML](https://github.com/eclipse/lemminx), [MicroProfile](https://github.com/eclipse/lsp4mp), [Quarkus](https://github.com/redhat-developer/quarkus-ls) and [Qute](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls), and integrated them in Visual Studio Code via several extensions.
+We have offered Language Server Protocol (LSP) implementations for [Java](https://github.com/eclipse/eclipse.jdt.ls/), [YAML](https://github.com/redhat-developer/yaml-language-server), [XML](https://github.com/eclipse/lemminx), [MicroProfile](https://github.com/eclipse/lsp4mp), [Quarkus](https://github.com/redhat-developer/quarkus-ls) and [Qute](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls), that were integrated into Visual Studio Code via several extensions.
 Some of those language servers have also been integrated into Eclipse IDE.

 By 2019, JetBrains already provided some Quarkus support in IntelliJ IDEA Ultimate to their paid customers.
 But when Red Hat wanted to bring the same awesome Quarkus tools VS Code already had, to the wider IntelliJ IDEA Community, an LSP client for IntelliJ was needed.

 At that time, we evaluated [Ballerina's lsp4intellij library](https://github.com/ballerina-platform/lsp4intellij), which provides advanced LSP support but has the following limitations:
  * Quarkus / Qute language servers have a complicated mechanism, delegating parts of the work to the IDE's Java support (JDT for Eclipse and Psi for IntelliJ), to avoid parsing Java classes twice (once by the language server, another the built-in Java support).
 We encountered numerous freezes.